 Trauma, defined as physical injuries to a host by outside objects [1], accounts for approximately 458.5 million hospital visits annually across the globe [2] and around four million deaths [3, 4].
 Each year, 9% of global deaths are the result of trauma, with the leading causes being road traffic accidents, suicide, and homicide.
 Predictions indicate that the incidence of trauma due to these causes is likely to increase by 2030 [5].

-In a typical high-resource setting, the initial management of trauma is performed on the scene by Emergency Medical Services (EMS).
+In a typical high-resource setting, the initial management of trauma is performed on the scene by emergency medical services.
 Patient data and vital signs are transferred to the receiving hospital.
 This information is then evaluated using a system to determine the level of trauma, prepare adequate resources [6] and dictate whether a full or limited trauma team is activated [7].

 Systems that determine the level of trauma during early trauma care can be based on clinical prediction models.
 Models differ in quality and characteristics but generally perform well at predicting survival [8].
-Many models are developed in a single, standardized context, such as a major trauma centre, but are then implemented in different contexts [9].
+Many models are developed in a single, standardized context, such as a major trauma centre, and are then implemented in different contexts [9].

 What is not fully understood is how this transfer affects model performance.
 Previous research has shown that model performance in terms of calibration can be adversely affected [9].
-However, the aforementioned research studied model transfers between substantially different settings (India and US) and did not assess more clinically relevant performance measures, such as misclassification.
+However, that study assessed model transfers between substantially different settings (India and US) and did not assess more clinically relevant performance measures, such as misclassification.

 In trauma, misclassification is often referred to as mistriage.
 Triage refers to the classification of trauma severity as minor or major.
 Mistriage can be subdivided into overtriage, which is the incorrect classification of a patient with minor trauma as one with major trauma, or undertriage, which is the incorrect classification of a patient with major trauma as one with minor trauma.
 Mistriage can ultimately lead to decreased patient survival and is also detrimental to patient care and the distribution of resources [7].

-Thus, the effect of model transfers between care contexts within a single healthcare system, as well as the effect of such transfers on mistriage, have not been studied and represent substantial knowledge gaps.
+The effect of model transfers between care contexts within a single healthcare system, as well as the effect of such transfers on mistriage, have not been studied and represent substantial knowledge gaps.
 The aim of this study was to assess how transfers of clinical prediction models for early trauma care between different care contexts within a single health system affect mistriage rates.

 Materials and methods

+Design

+The study is a registry-based cohort study that used…

 Source of data

-A registry-based cohort study was conducted.
-Sweden has a nationally encompassing trauma registry called SweTrau.
+A registry-based cohort study was conducted using Sweden’s national trauma registry, SweTrau.
+At the time of the study, the register consisted of 55 000 trauma cases, recorded from 52 of Sweden’s 55 hospitals [11].
 SweTrau data was used to create clinical prediction models, which were then transferred between different care contexts to study the effects on mistriage.
 The study and analysis plans were made publicly available before the research was undertaken [10].

-Setting

-Today, 52 of the 55 Swedish hospitals record trauma cases in SweTrau.
-Currently, the registry includes 55 000 cases.
-[11].

 Participants

 The eligibility criteria were adult patients aged 15 years or above registered in SweTrau between 2011 and 2016.
-The study aimed to assess adult trauma and not paediatric trauma, which differs in physiology, triage and initial care [12].
+This time period was determined by the ethical approval.
+The study focused on adult trauma and not paediatric trauma, which differs in physiology, triage and initial care [12].
 The Swedish guidelines for trauma activation define children as individuals aged <15 years [13].
 Patients with missing date and time of trauma were excluded.

 Outcome